gerald-scharitzer/mop/README.md

 # 🎯 Goals

-1. `mop install package` installs the `package` from a GitHub release as package file `package.mojopkg` or `package.📦` in the current directory.
+`mop install package` installs the `package` from a GitHub release as package file `package.mojopkg` or `package.📦` in the current directory.

+## Todo

+- dev scripts
+- unit tests
+- integration tests
+- generate documentation
+- review license

 # 🪛 Develop